robertsvensson/R-varSpr-ket/README.md

-# RövarSpråket
+y# RövarSpråket

-This highly useful module can be used to translate any kind of text into Rövarspråket.
+This somewhat useful module can be used to translate any kind of text into Rövarspråket — a Swedish specialty.

 Check out the example.py for some deeply advance fetures.